 Its success has attracted attention

 Over the past 20 years, Western consumers have discovered the nutritional virtues of quinoa and consumption of this seed has literally exploded.
 It is now everywhere from supermarkets to restaurants.

 Today, it is still produced in the Andes Cordillera, at an altitude of nearly 4,000 metres.
 It is cultivated following Andean tradition, i.e. by hand and without chemicals, because it is a hardy plant.
 But its success has attracted attention.

 SLOW FOOD - A TRIBUTE TO SLOWNESS [52’]

 Should we save the onion of Sisco in Corsica, the corn of Catamarca in Argentina and a cheese from the French Pyrénées?
 They are on the "300 products in danger" list according to the international organization Slow Food.

 Today, the quality of the produces in our plates is sacrificed in the name of profits.
 With sociologists, dieticians, cooks, farmers and activists, this film examines our food in order to understand why we are less demanding when it comes to taste and how the Slow Food Foundation is trying to rehabilitate it.

 SPICE TO LIFE [6x26’]

-Spice to Life is a colorful, delicious, and touching series, where chefs and restaurateurs share their passion for food, culture, people, and their communities.
-It is delivered by a cinematic and visually-rich tale of how food has led them to industry fame.
-These 30-minute weekly episodes reveal their remarkable journeys and secret ingredients to their success, highlight their favorite local spots hidden from the average tourist, and demonstrate their signature dishes.
+In this colorful, delicious and touching series, chefs and restaurant owners share their passion for food, culture, people and their communities.
+It is delivered in a cinematic and visually-rich tale of how food has led them to industry fame.

 SWEET AND SALTY, THE CUISINE OF THE MARTINIQUE ISLAND [52’]